 Engaging your audience is as much about targeting messages at the right time.
 Collecting data is a great way to start and the first feedback you receive from your audience can be an eye-opener.
 Various metrics can be collected simplified or more systematically using a professional event management platform that helps you identify the most engaged audience members.

 Generating excitement and anticipation should be a priority for your team.
 There are several ways to get your community excited.
 One of the most proven ways is to communicate with forthcoming conference speakers.
 That's doable by creating speaker cards announcing the most prominent ones and those who bring new insights into the topics your conference will cover.
-Behind-the-scenes videos, images, press releases, or just a simple countdown to the event will work.
+Behind-the-scenes videos, images, press releases, or just a simple countdown to the event will also work.
 Still, you can also think of having community special offers (i.e., discounts, VIP passes, speaker area access passes).

 Attendees are the most important stakeholders at any event or conference, but you should remember the business side too.
-Adding value to sponsors provides what it takes to build an event community, as you want loyal sponsors that will follow you anywhere.
+Adding value to sponsors provides what it takes to build an event community, as you want loyal sponsors who will follow you anywhere.
 Mentioning your sponsors is a convenient way to thank them by providing additional awareness for them inside your community as a significant help in your intention to build your community.

 Once your event is over, communication and interaction with the audience mustn't stop.
 This is what it takes to build an event community!
 Continue conversations to extend event excitement and energy for as long as possible (e.g., bring online topics that have received much interest on-site).